giornetta/travellerbot/docs/Character Creation Process.md

 ## Telegram Bot Interaction

-This is an example conversation an user might have with the bot during Character Creation, broken down into the phases described in the Checklist:
+This is an example conversation a user might have with the bot during Character Creation, broken down into the phases described in the Checklist:

 ### **1. Characteristics**